theyardmic/Strucker/README.md

 # Project Management Software

-A project Management software for anyone working on a project in any industry; Finance, tech, engineering, construction.
+A Project Management software for anyone working on a project in any industry; Finance, tech, engineering, construction.

 It will enable teams to manage tasks, resources/funds, communicate and ultimately achieve the project goals The project is a project management software